How Barry Alvarez and Bret Bielema became best friends again

 Moments like those made the one on Dec.
 4, 2012, even more difficult.
 Bielema and Alvarez sat in a tiny room at New York's Waldorf Astoria hotel, where the annual National Football Foundation Hall of Fame dinner was being held.

-Sitting "about two feet apart," an emotional Bielema informed Alvarez that he had accepted the Arkansas job.
+Sitting "about 2 feet apart," an emotional Bielema informed Alvarez that he had accepted the Arkansas job.
 The two men embraced and said goodbye, but Bielema knew there would be aftershocks.

 "You're surprised, you're ambushed, you weren't anticipating it," Alvarez said.
 "We just had won the Big Ten championship, you know?
 We're going to the Rose Bowl.
 And then, boom, you get hit between the eyes."